dalenewman/Transformalize/README.md

 #### Mapping

-Transformalize *map* input to pre-existing output.
+Transformalize doesn't *map* input to pre-existing output.
 Instead, it creates a consistent output structure that is optimized for incremental updates.

 You decide: